scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Beacon optimization and extensibility
 * Communication requirements vary according to source, destination, and application.
 Satisfying all these requirements either requires discovering all paths in the network, or optimizing paths during the beaconing process.
 Selecting the 5 shortest paths per destination cannot satisfy all requirements.
   * Clearly, the 5-shortest path per destination cannot satisfy all communication requirements.
-* What optimization functions should be applied to beacons when propagating them?
+* What optimization functions should be applied to beacons and what metrics should be considered when propagating them ?
   * What are the optimality metrics considered in these functions?
 * Who should select these functions?
 * How should the deployment of these functions be enforced?